 In particular, the Executive Director shall be responsible for:

-- transmitting and receiving such requests;
+- transmit and receive such applications;

 - initiating or facilitating the instigation of proceedings in the competent court;